 Since 2011, TWIA has continuously improved the CAT Plan.
-The 2020 CAT Plan continues to address stakeholder feedback received from Hurricane Harvey and incorporates plans for responding during the COVID-19 pandemic.
+The 2021 CAT Plan continues to address stakeholder feedback received from Hurricane Harvey and other storms and includes plans for responding during a pandemic.
 Built into the Association's annual CAT Plan review process is a Corrective Action Program (CAP) which is designed to identify gaps and deficiencies in planning.
-Annual enterprise-wide tests of the CAT Plan have been conducted since 2014 and consistently showed a high level of Association readiness and no significant negative findings.
-A Multi-Year Strategic Testing and Exercise Plan (MYSTEP) has been developed for the next three years to guide future testing, training, and exercises.
+Annual enterprisewide tests of the CAT Plan are conducted and consistently show a high level of Association readiness.
+A Multi-Year Strategic Testing and Exercise Plan (MYSTEP) is in place to guide future testing, training, and exercises.